Yes, a state may need specific state legislated authority to establish a SIB and issue SIB loans.

 Any project that is eligible for Federal-aid funding under Title 23 (highways) is eligible to receive SIB financial assistance from the highway account.
 Essentially, if a project qualifies for Federal-aid under this program, it also qualifies for a loan or other credit assistance under the SIB program.
 SIB credit can therefore be provided to non-highway projects, such as freight projects and emissions reduction projects.

 The Secretary is also authorized to designate projects for assistance, if the Secretary deems them to be appropriate.
-If a state is interested in supporting such a project, Prabhat Diksit at the Office of Innovative Program Delivery should be contacted to request such a designation.
+If a state is interested in supporting such a project, Prabhat Diksit at the Center for Innovative Finance Support should be contacted to request such a designation.

 SIBs authorized under TEA-21 of Section 610, Title 23 are required to subject all lending to Federal rules.
 Some of the applicable state and Federal laws, rules, and regulations include:

 No, the use of funds from a specific category to capitalize a SIB does not limit a SIB's ability to assist all types of eligible projects.
 Once the funds have been drawn down into the SIB account, they "lose their identity."
 The SIB is the project for which those funds are obligated, and SIB funds may be used to assist any eligible project under Title 23.

 Federal laws and regulations permit SIBs to assist any entity that constructs an eligible project.
 State SIB policies may vary.
 A state may choose, however, to provide credit assistance only to local governments or only to certain types of borrowers.

 Federal legislation permits states to establish multistate SIBs.
 Many projects have significant effects across state borders.
 For example, installing Auxiliary Power Units (APU) on trucks that travel a particular corridor would have regional benefits.
 States can jointly capitalize a multistate SIB for a single project or purpose, or for long-term joint coordination.